KJHJason/Cultured-Downloader/README.md

 ## FAQ
 1. Does this work on other OS platforms such as macOS and Linux?
     * This program has only been tested on Windows and Linux (Ubuntu).
 However, it should work on other Linux distros and macOS as well.
-    * For Linux users who do not have gnome-terminal and macOS users, you will face issue configuring Google OAuth2.
-      * In this case, you will have to manually set up google OAuth2 which you can refer to the documentation [here](doc/google_oauth_helper_script.md) for running [google_oauth.py](src/helper/google_oauth.py).

 ## Final Notes
 1. Please remember that this was meant to be a mini-project which is meant to be used for personal use.